Interstate 42 is

 Second is Thurman Road to Havelock Bypass (R-5777C, 8.6 Miles)

 including construction of service roads.
-Start of Construction-2021
+The Letting date for the contract

-There is also a project under way to create the Slocum Gate Interchange
+There was also a project to create the Slocum Gate Interchange at

-at Cherry Point MCAS - Completion March 2020
+Cherry Point MCAS - Completed in March 2020.

 US 70 Havelock